Cooper, Granderson help power Marlins past Mets, 8-4

 TRAINER’S ROOM

 Mets: 2B Jed Lowrie had a setback in his recovery as he awaits his season debut.
 “His strength on his left side (with his knee and hamstring) is really good,” general manager Brodie Van Wagenen said.
-“Unfortunately he’s now battling a lower right calf strain, a low-grade calf strain that he started to feel as his workload was ramped up so we’re going to take care of that and then hopefully progress within a time frame to be able to play in the second half.” .
-OF Brandon Nimmo (neck) “is doing well,” Van Wagenen said.
-“He was shut down for 30 days because of high-workload baseball activity.
-That timeline is coming up on the 18th of July.
-Right now he’s playing catch and ramping up his running so hopefully everything will go well as we head towards the 18th and we can start another progression.”
+“Unfortunately he’s now battling a lower right calf strain, a low-grade calf strain that he started to feel as his workload was ramped up so we’re going to take care of that and then hopefully progress within a time frame to be able to play in the second half.” … OF Brandon Nimmo (neck) “is doing well,” Van Wagenen said, adding that Nimmo was playing catch and doing more running.

 UP NEXT